wongjustin99/cis4930_notes/_posts/2013-09-06-template-method.md

 Note: don't add any other methods to the base class Magnitude; they aren't necessary and probably will defeat the purpose of the assignment.

+### Classes Currency & CartPoint

+To prove the correctness of your implementation, you shall implement two subclasses:

+* Currency — represents money
+  * the magnitudes being compared are currency amounts (doubles)
+* CartPoint — represents points on the Cartesian plane
+  * the magnitudes being compared are distances from the origin (double)

+and driver programs to make it all go.
+Deliverables: standard stuff + source + output.

+*Note 1*: the only operation that your subclasses are allowed to override is lessThan().

+*Note 2*: Magnitude is meant to implement an inheritable functionality, __NOT__ a define a type (with multiple implementations).
+The methods are meant to compare magnitudes of the same class: comparing CartPoint to Currency is nonsense.

 ### Homework #3: update
 Seems I left out an important detail which made the assignment trivial to circumvent...
 Class Magnitude may not have any data members!
 Sorry